im-pramesh10/bookmarkscripts/README.md

-# bookmarkscripts
+# Bookmarkscripts
-Few scripts to manage bookmarks in text file or encrypted text files
+- Few scripts to manage bookmarks in text file or encrypted text files

 # Scripts
 - bookmarkadd: add a new bookmark
 - delbookmark: remove an existing bookmark
 - dmenu-bookmarks: access a bookmark

+# Dependencies
+- dmenu
+- xsel